harplife/zettelkasten/careers/technical_director/gyedo_jeon.md

 ### 2021
 I'm guessing he's working on Puss in Boots : The Last Wish (2022).
-This [post](https://post.naver.com/viewer/postView.naver?volumeNo=30524417&memberNo=1955589) is the last of the TD series, which was written on 2021/01/20.
+This [post](https://post.naver.com/viewer/postView.naver?volumeNo=30524417&memberNo=1955589) is the last of the _TD's Journal_ series, which was written on 2021/01/20.
-He is making other series, like ["For those new to TD"](https://post.naver.com/my/series/detail.naver?seriesNo=643456&memberNo=1955589).
+He seems to be working on other series, like ["For those new to TD"](https://post.naver.com/my/series/detail.naver?seriesNo=643456&memberNo=1955589).

 ## Misc
 - His [fb profile](https://www.facebook.com/gyedospot) has posts about papers, videos, and books.
+- He leaves good answers/advices on [GameCodi](https://gamecodi.com/contributor/gyedo)